Before you begin

 NOTE: Images and steps may vary depending on the model of your router.

-Enter your password and click on Sign In.
-If your router has an older firmware, the default password is admin.
+4. Enter your password and click on Sign In.
+If your router has older firmware, the default password is admin.
 If you changed your password, use that instead.

 Some routers with the latest firmware no longer use admin as the default password.
 To create a new password, try one of the following methods:

 B. Click on Reset password.
-You will be prompted to enter the recovery key found on the product label on the bottom of the router.
+You will be prompted to enter the recovery key found on the product label at the bottom of the router.
 Click Submit.